shiftsystems/shift-mon/docs/telegraf/Linux.md

 Ansible can be installed by following [the Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) and git can be installed from your Linux distribution's repository.

 ### What does the script/role do?
-* places connection info your influxdb in /etc/default/telegraf
+* Places connection info your influxdb in /etc/default/telegraf
-* adds code signing keys and repos from influxdata
+* Adds code signing keys and repos from influxdata
-* install the telegraf agent
+* Install the telegraf agent
-* edits config files in /etc/telegraf/
+* Edits config files in /etc/telegraf/

 ### setting up your inventory
-you will need the following in your Ansible inventory.
+You will need the following in your Ansible inventory.
 The default inventory is in ```/etc/ansible/hosts```.
 We use a YAML inventory so if you are using an ini inventory then you should keep a separate inventory for Shift-RMM. you will need the following lines under vars
 ```